SEND in the Early Years

 It is critical that there is no delay in the early years in identifying the need for, and making any necessary special educational provision.
-Delay can give rise to loss of self-esteem, frustration and subsequent learning and behaviour difficulties.
+Delay can give rise to loss of self-esteem, frustration and subsequent learning and behavioural difficulties.
 Early action is crucial to future progress and improved outcomes that help a child to prepare for adult life.

 The Early Years Foundation Stage (EYFS) is the statutory framework for children aged 0 to 5 years.
 All early years’ providers must follow the learning development, safeguarding and welfare requirements of the EYFS.
 These arrangements must include a clear approach to identifying and responding to SEND.

 All providers of early years education (maintained, private, voluntary and independent sectors that a local authority funds) must have regard to the SEND Code of Practice.

 Providers can find useful resources to support them in their work with children with SEND on the IslingtonCS Early Years SEND pages [You need an account to access these pages].

 Bright Start Islington

 Council and health funded early childhood services have been brought together across our children’s centres to work more closely on planning, coordinating and delivering services, improving consistency across the borough and reducing duplication.

 The integrated service is called Bright Start Islington.